AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 ## Introduction

-Excess dissolved gas in influent water of AguaClara plants at Tamara, Honduras and El Poda, Nicaragua has significantly reduced the plants' efficiencies.
+Excess dissolved gas in influent water of AguaClara plants at Tamara, Honduras and El Poda, Nicaragua has reduced the plants' efficiencies.
 To clarify: “excess dissolved gas” does not entail *bubbles* being present in influent water.
 The influent water is *supersaturated* with gas: gas molecules are dispersed throughout the water, not congregated in bubbles.
 This report uses the term “supersaturated water” to denote water containing excess dissolved gas, whether air or otherwise.

 Due to the presence of this excess gas, bubbles form in the plants' sedimentation tanks.
 Flocs adhere to these bubbles and rise, causing materials that should settle to float and to continue into the remainder of the plants.
 Bubbles also form in the plants' sand filters between sand particles, effectively clogging the filters [(Scardina, 2004)](https://vtechworks.lib.vt.edu/bitstream/handle/10919/26497/PaoloScardinaDissertation2004.pdf?sequence=1).
 To remedy these issues, the Dissolved Gas subteam intends to develop a reactor that removes such dissolved gas from influent water prior to entering the plant.